YenuliMunasinghe/myblog/README.md

-# BlogSphere - A Simple PHP Blog Application
+# MyBlog - A Simple PHP Blog Application

-BlogSphere is a minimalist blog application built with HTML, CSS, JavaScript for the frontend, PHP for the backend, and MySQL as the database.
+MyBlog is a minimalist blog application built with HTML, CSS, JavaScript for the frontend, PHP for the backend, and MySQL as the database.
 It allows users to register, log in, create, view, update, and delete their own blog posts.

 ## Features